MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-configure-biztalk-adapters-enterprise-applications.md

 ## Adapter tracing

 ### Enable tracing
  The file name used with Windows tracing is up to the administrator.
 The application writes to the operating system, which ignores all logs until you want the logs for a particular back-end system.
 You do this by running a separate BizTalk Adapters for Enterprise Applications command file.
 One of the arguments for that command is the name of the file that is used to capture the trace information.
-For more information, see [Using Windows Trace Event](../Topic/Installing%20and%20Configuring%20Microsoft%20BizTalk%20Adapters%20for%20Enterprise%20Application.md#BKMK_TraceEvent).
+For more information, see "Use Windows trace event" (in this topic).

  Trace files install to *\Program Files\Microsoft BizTalk Adapters for Enterprise Applications\*.

 -   bin\BTATrace.cmd
 -   config\btaTrace.mof

-<a name="BKMK_TraceEvent"></a>
 ## Use Windows trace event
  The adapters log error, warning, and information messages to the Windows Event Viewer.
 You can view additional tracing messages by using the Event Tracing for Windows (ETW) tool.
 When ETW is enabled, it creates an *.etl file to receive the messages.
 This file is in binary format and must be converted to be read.
 To do this, you must have a consumer application available to interpret the \*.etl file, for example, Windows tracerpt.exe or tracedmp.exe.